Originally posted May 13, 2011. Updated 12/4/2020

-Confetti Bars - Butterscotch, Peanut Butter, Marshmallow Bars -are a staple of any Manitoba holiday spread.
+Confetti Squares - Butterscotch, Peanut Butter, Marshmallow Bars - are a staple of any Manitoba holiday spread.
 Easy to make, quick to disappear!

 While shopping for "sick" groceries (stuff we didn't have on hand, that are good to have around for illness - OJ, chicken soup, yogurt, etc), somehow I started thinking about confetti bars.